UK watchdog to take closer look at initial coin offerings

-Start-ups have begun issuing new digital currencies via ICOs and the market has raised about 3.7 billion pounds ($4.93 billion) this year according to an industry estimate.
+Start-ups have begun issuing new digital currencies via ICOs and the market has raised about 3.7 billion pounds this year according to an industry estimate.

 The Financial Conduct Authority (FCA) said it would gather further evidence on the market and conduct a deeper examination of what it called fast-paced developments.